-Modern Vases ‘City Of Lights’ by Michael Trimpol
+Modern Vases ‘Vortex Of Lights’ by Michael Trimpol

 For more brightly colourful art glass click on the link.